martincartledge/martincartledge.github.io/getting-the-interview.md

 - What tech do I want to learn or get better at?
 - What is a product I really like, or I wish existed?

 With the answer to these two questions, you have a framework for your project!
-You like the new look of twitter?
+Do you like the new look of Twitter?
 Pick a feature and try to recreate the look and feel of it!
 Can't find a habit tracker app you like?
 Try building one yourself!

 If you would prefer to contribute to a project that is already established, that's great as well!
-This can be a daunting task if it is your first time; however, there is a great website that lists tons of projects on Github that are looking for _first time contributors_.
+This can be a daunting task if it is your first time; however, there is a great website that lists tons of projects on Github that are looking for first time contributors.
 [View that right here!](https://firstcontributions.github.io/)

 Helpful tools: